 GDPR has ensured that almost every site now requests proper approval for tracking.
 Visitors often click away from the notifications as quickly as possible by pressing the most striking button: “I agree.”
-This is called ‘default bias’ and will probably also be addressed legally at some point.
+This is called ‘default bias’ and will probably be addressed legally later.

-Apple and Google are now actually making it more difficult by blocking certain methods.
+Apple and Google are making it more difficult by blocking certain methods.
 But in the meantime, the following technique is gaining popularity again: fingerprinting.

 This involves collecting diverse technical blueprints for a visitor and creating a unique profile for that person.
 This profile can then be recognized on other sites because, for example, your browser version and screen dimensions probably will not change in the meantime.

-This tracking method is also actively resisted by the “privacy warriors” but is a lot more difficult because websites also need the data to function properly.
+This tracking method is also actively resisted by the “privacy warriors”.
+However, it is a lot more difficult because websites also need the data to function properly.